 Weigh your transportation options and plan ahead (research what methods are best in the area you’re visiting).
 For example, flights within Europe are super cheap (and quick) but try to fly within South America and you’ll be shocked.
 We’re talking more than $600 from Colombia to Ecuador by plane.
 Buses are the only way to go but they’re slow and terrifying.

 In the end, consider cost versus time, as well as convenience.
 Sometimes the hassle isn’t worth saving a few bucks.
-But overall it’s cheaper to choose shared rides and public transport as often as possible to save.
+But overall it’s cheaper to choose shared rides or public transport as often as possible.
 Try asking for “collectivos” which are available in many countries and ASK AROUND.
-Locals know what things should cost but that doesn’t mean they aren’t ripping you off.
+Locals know how much things should cost but that doesn’t mean they aren’t ripping you off.
 Don’t accept the first price you’re given.

 Why I Travel

 Remembering back on my first major trip, I was terrified.
 At the time I told myself, “Just BUY THE TICKET.
 Once you buy the ticket, you have to go.”
 And so I did.
 During my first year teaching in Korea I saved nearly $10,000 and took that money backpacking in Europe for two months, ALONE.
 It was so many things: amazing, difficult, exciting, exhausting, expensive but I learned one lesson day in and day out.
 I’m much stronger than I thought.

 Travel offers perspective and growth.
 Some of my most amazing moments have been alone in some far off place fending for myself.
 I’ve found myself in the rice terraces of Bali drinking the world’s most expensive coffee made from beans shit out by a raccoon-like animal called a luwak, as well as dining on beef tartar and drinking champagne while watching Moulin Rouge in Paris.
-Both experiences are incredible and offer so much in the way of self discovery, so let the self discovery continue!
+Both experiences are incredible and offer so much in the way of self discovery, so let the self discovery continue.